-With the growth of IP litigation especially in the patent area indemnification provisions have become much more complex.
-In other words every time you draft an indemnification agreements in a complex transaction it may be different.
+With the growth of IP litigation especially in the patent area, indemnification provisions have become much more complex and will vary depending on the nature of the agreement.

 Indemnification agreements commonly divide responsibility based on the party who is ultimately responsible for the infringing conduct; there are a number of ways to draft these responsibility clauses.
 For instance, if the third-party claim arises from the licensee’s use of software outside the scope of the agreement, you can provide for no indemnification.
 Again in the software context you can provide for no indemnification if the infringement claim arose from the provider’s compliance with the licensee’s specifications.

 In trademark licenses both parties will seek indemnity protection.
 The licensee will be required to indemnity the licensor against product liability claims arising from products made by the licensee bearing the licensor’s mark.
 The trademark owner-licensor will be required to indemnify the licensee against infringement claims arising from the use of the licensed mark in accordance with the agreement.